Can we improve our mental health naturally?

 16. Turning off social media notifications

-17. Cutting off people whom I didn’t connect from heart
+17. Cutting off people whom I didn’t connect from the heart

 18. Being mindful of what I consume (food + digital)

-It is possible to turn your negative self talk into something positive.
+It is possible to turn your negative self-talk into something positive.
 First and foremost is always awareness.
-By simply being aware of your negative self talk, it immediately vanishes.
+Simply being aware of your negative self-talk, immediately vanishes.

 21. Being mindful of auto-suggestions from others

-Here is what auto-suggesstion means.
+Here is what auto-suggestion means.
 I came to know about this from the book, ‘The Power of your subconscious mind’.

 22. Taking things slow